AndyAnderson8/AndyAnderson8/README.md

 ### 🚀 About Me
 I'm a software developer in Tucson, AZ.
-I have just completed my final semester of my Computer Science degree and am seeking a position as a Software Engineer.
+I have just completed my Computer Science degree and am seeking a position as a Software Engineer.

 ### 📫 Reach Out